RomanAlexandroff/42-Smart-Cluster-Sign/README.md

 **advanced contributions**
 - Adding a "DO NOT ENTER!" sign that can be displayed or errased from the screen by pressing the WARNING_BUTTON button;
+- Remove the ubiquitous updating of time and date from the NTP server.
+Instead, the time and date can be obtained from any Intra server message, similar to how the exam date and time are retrieved.
+Implement the process of obtaining the time and date from the Intra server messages.
 - Core temperature monitoring as a mechanism for detecting the battery charging process being finished: when the battery is being charged, the core temperature of the microcontroller rises approximatelly 10°C above its common operational temperature and then drops back down when finished charging — notify the Telegram chat when charging is finished.
 This functionality may not block the Sign from fulfilling its main goal of notifying students about exams;
 - Logging error messages into a log file in the microcontroller's memory and the log file extraction mechanism;
 - The direct OTA implementation - the Sign itself creates a Wi-Fi access point that you can connect to and to update the firmware without the need of a Wi-Fi modem in the middle;